Denied Claims And Discontinued Benefits

 Denied Workers’ Compensation?
 Benefits Cut Off?
 You Have Options.

 No mistake about it: A denied workers’ compensation claim is a tough blow.
 It is terribly discouraging to suffer a workplace injury, only to be denied the benefits you are rightfully owed.
+Unfortunately, workers’ compensation claim denials are extremely common.
+Employees and their workers’ compensation insurers will look for any reason to say that an injured worker is ineligible for benefits.

-You were not injured at work.
 While employers and their insurers will have a hard time denying a claim involving an accident that was witnessed at work, many work injuries are the result of repetitive stress over time.
 In these and other cases where there was not a clearly defined time of injury, claims are frequently rejected.

-You made a mistake in your report or on your claim.
 There are many important details to include when reporting a work injury or filing a workers’ compensation claim.
 If there are any discrepancies or inconsistencies, they may provide a basis for denial of the claim.

-You missed the deadline.
 There are deadlines in Minnesota for reporting and filing workers’ compensation claims.
 If you allegedly miss a deadline, your claim may be denied.

-If you were denied workers’ compensation benefits for any of these reasons or if you were receiving benefits and you believe they were cut off prematurely, contact us immediately at 651-371-6008.
+If you were denied workers’ compensation benefits for any of these reasons or if you were receiving benefits and you believe they were cut off prematurely, contact a lawyer immediately at 651-371-6008.
 At The Law Office of Gretchen Hall, we have a positive reputation for overcoming these roadblocks for injured workers in St. Paul and throughout Minnesota.

 What serious injury did you suffer on the job?
 A fall injury, a burn injury, a slow-developing back, neck or shoulder injury, or something else?
 You may have suffered psychological injuries after witnessing some type of violence at work.
 Now you struggle with post-traumatic stress disorder (PTSD) but you do not have access to the medical care you need to get better and get back to work.